Psy.D. Schools and Colleges in the U.S.

 Various concentration areas are available for students enrolled in a Psy.D. program.
 Prospective students may only want to consider the schools that offer particular psychology concentrations, such as cognitive behavioral, psychodynamic or school psychology.
 Concentrations allow students to tailor their research, clinical and internship experiences in a specific area of interest.

 A state license is required for graduates of a Psy.D. program who plan to pursue positions in school or clinical psychology.
-Prospective students need to make sure that their programs of interest meet the state educational requirements for licensure, which typically include an approved internship and doctoral program.
+Prospective students need to make sure that their programs of interest meet the state educational requirements for licensure, which typically include an approved internship within a doctoral program.

 Scholars may want to consider programs that offer a variety of practicum experiences and professional seminars.
 Some programs allow students to complete elective practicum experiences in order to gain additional proficiency in intervention and assessment.
 Additionally, students looking for programs that are more research-oriented may want to consider a Ph.D. over a clinically based Psy.D. in Psychology.